davidrmiller/biosim4/rearchitect.md

         * move feedForward method to indiv.cpp
         * Indiv::getSensor method to Peeps class?
+        * Indiv::createWiringFromGenome - move to a builder / factory?
+        * move Indiv::feedForward to be a NeuralNet class method?

     * Peeps - rename to Population?
         * make into a wrapper around grid, pass grid instance to constructor